water-fountain/Portfolio/Tech-Writing-Samples/USBC-Differences-Guide.md

 ![UX Writing](https://img.shields.io/badge/Skill-UX%20Writing-purple)
 ![Research-Based](https://img.shields.io/badge/Style-Research%20Driven-blueviolet)

 Most people see a cable and will finagle it until it fits.
 But with USB-C, a physical fit is rarely enough.
-You might plug in a cable expecting your laptop to charge, and it might—but perhaps not at the speed you expected.
+You might plug in a cable expecting your laptop to charge, and it might, but perhaps not at the speed you expected.
 The issue isn't the connection itself; it’s the invisible technology behind the scenes that varies wildly from one cable to the next.
 USB-C was meant to simplify our lives by creating a universal port.
 In reality, it often did the opposite.
 While the connector shape is standard, the capabilities of each port and cable can be completely different.

 ## Same Connector, Different Capabilities